 It's important to realise that body fat percentages are only ever estimations.

-They're based on equations, averages and assumptions.
+Above all, they're based on equations, averages and assumptions.

 For this reason, generally the best measurement to track changes in body composition is the last, Sum of 8 skinfolds.